edwardcallow/tesco-jargon/m.md

 #### Multiskilling
 Training and working on another department to your own.
 Most commonly checkouts, to provide support at busy periods.

+#### MyAccount
+Self-service login details for all staff.
+Used to access Inform, Yammer and store apps.
+> Previously known as MyTescoLogin.